Accessing Atomic’s Connect apps

 Use the same email and password as you do for the Workbench.

-After launching a demo app, select ‘Get magic auth link’, and then login and choose the Organization, Environment, Container, and User you would like to connect to.
+Log in using your workbench credentials.
+You will need to open the Connect app, select ‘Get magic auth link’, and then login using your workbench login credentials.
+Choose the Organization, Environment, Container, and User you would like to connect to, before clicking 'Finish setup'.

 Troubleshooting Demo Apps

 This article outlines steps to check if you are not receiving cards sent through the Atomic platform to the Atomic Demo apps.

 We’ve divided the things you can check into the two areas: Atomic Demo App and the Workbench.

 Before receiving cards, you need to have the Atomic Connect app installed for either iOS or Android.
 The Web Connect app does not require installation.